[Developers]

 Multi-Channel Delivery#

-- Channel-specific formatting optimizes message presentation for each platform's conventions
+• Channel-specific formatting optimises message presentation for each platform's conventions

-- Custom channel integration for organization-specific communication platforms
+• Custom channel integration for organisation-specific communication platforms

 Delivery Guarantees#